LEI for France Decreases in May

 Using the Composite Indexes: The Leading Economic Index (LEI) provides an early indication of significant turning points in the business cycle and where the economy is heading in the near term.
 The Coincident Economic Index (CEI) provides an indication of the current state of the economy.
 Additional details are below.

-The Conference Board Coincident Economic Index® (CEI) for the Euro Area remained unchanged in June 2024 at 108.7 (2016=100), after increasing by 0.1 percent in May.
-The CEI grew by 0.2 percent over the six-month period from December 2023 to June 2024, slightly down from a 0.5 percent increase over the previous six-month period.
+The Conference Board Coincident Economic Index® (CEI) for France remained unchanged at 111.3 (2016=100) in May 2024, after a 0.1 percent increase in April.
+The CEI grew by 0.4 percent between November 2023 and May 2024, a continuation of the 0.1 percent gain over the previous six-month period.

-About The Conference Board Leading Economic Index® (LEI) and Coincident Economic Index® (CEI) for the Euro Area
+About The Conference Board Leading Economic Index® (LEI) and Coincident Economic Index® (CEI) for France

 The composite economic indexes are key elements in an analytic system designed to signal peaks and troughs in the business cycle.
 Comprised of multiple independent indicators, the indexes are constructed to summarize and reveal common turning points in the economy in a clearer and more convincing manner than any individual component.

 The CEI reflects current economic conditions and is highly correlated with real GDP.
-The LEI is a predictive tool that anticipates—or “leads”—turning points in the business cycle by around five months.
+The LEI is a predictive tool that anticipates—or “leads”—turning points in the business cycle by around twelve months.

-The eight components of Leading Economic Index® for the Euro Area include:
+The seven components of Leading Economic Index® for France include:

-The four components of the Coincident Economic Index® for the Euro Area are:
+The four components of the Coincident Economic Index® for France are:

 • Industrial Production